 The letter, which some nearby towns have agreed to sign, will be sent to several state and federal authorities, including Entergy Nuclear Corporation, the Vermont Legislature and Public Service Board and the U.S. Nuclear Regulatory Commission.

 It has already been signed by the selectboards of 13 Vermont, New Hampshire, and Massachusetts towns in close proximity to Vermont Yankee, including Putney, Westminster and Dummerston.
-The Marlboro Selectboard approved the same letter but added an addendum.

 In Keene, N.H., on Feb.
 17, the City Council decided against signing the letter, though it will receive semi-annual reports on its operating statutes, according to published reports.